 The problems with C-sections

-Nearly one in three women in the United States gives birth by cesarean delivery, according to the Centers for Disease Control and Prevention (CDC).
+Nearly one in three women in the United States gives birth by cesarean delivery, according to the (CDC).

 A cesarean delivery is major surgery and can sometimes cause serious complications.

 Since this procedure involves cutting into the abdomen and uterus to remove the baby, it can take up to six weeks for a woman to fully recover.

 This can extend her hospital stay by several days or longer if there are complications.